 Union Chapel Christian Church

-Information and photographs excerpted from "Mayfield: Then & Now, "
+Information and photographs excerpted from "Mayfield: Then & Now, "page 92

 Information about the Union Chapel Christian church is sketchy because early records were lost.
 Thanks to Hubert Heasty and Virginia (Armstrong) Overly for sharing the following information.